rajatkrishna/chat-llama3/README.md

 # Local Llama 3 Chat 🦙

-A simple chat interface to run the Llama 3 model locally using [OpenVINO Runtime](https://github.com/openvinotoolkit/openvino) for inference, transformers library for tokenization and Flask for the chat interface.
+A simple chat application with LLama 3 using OpenVINO Runtime for inference and transformers library for tokenization.

 <p align="center">
     <img width="450" src="https://github.com/rajatkrishna/chat-llama3/assets/61770314/5a7778fc-2de0-4c8c-ab4f-09843c78a2f0">